Chainsaw Records

 Chainsaw Records is an independent record label run by Donna Dresch that is devoted to Queercore bands.
 The label is in Portland, Oregon.
+It is not linked to Chainsaw Records, UK.

 History

 Chainsaw began life as a zine published by Donna Dresch in the late 1980s.
 Musicians and writers featured in the zine included Lois Maffeo, Jena von Brücker, Juliana Lueking, Candice Pederson, G.B.
 Jones and Larrybob.
 Chainsaw was one of the seminal queercore zines that, along with J.D.s and Homocore, helped define the movement.